 Teenage mountaineer Arjun Vajpai, in yet another example of his courage, grit and, of course, his supreme passion for mountaineering, has become the youngest in the world to scale Mt Manaslu, the eighth-highest peak in the world, located in Nepal.
 Arjun reached the peak at 10 am IST on October 4, 2011.

 The young achiever is currently descending the peak and is expected to be back in New Delhi on Monday (October 10).
-The Essar Group sponsored Arjun in his latest expedition and looks forward to his arrival.
+Essar sponsored Arjun in his latest expedition and looks forward to his arrival.

 What makes the feat even more impressive is the fact that it makes Arjun the youngest individual in the world to have scaled three peaks more than 8,000 meters high — Mt Everest, Mt Lhotse and Mt Manaslu.